munir-bd/LSTM-for-MovieLens/README.md

 # LSTM-for-MovieLens
 Project focus on LSTM model for MovieLens.

-Data preproced by TA (Mr. Kyi Thar) of the course (https://github.com/kyithar/class)
+Data preprocessed by TA (Mr. Kyi Thar) of the course (https://github.com/kyithar/class)

 We analyze EDA and implement our LSTM model for preprocessed MovieLens dataset.